-The Sash earned a 5 of 10 for ease of use.
 The carrier is simple and relatively intuitive right out of the box.
 It doesn't have any buckles or adjustments to hassle with thanks to the tie style straps.
 There are some mystery loops on the carrier that the manual doesn't discuss and we never did sort out what they were for, but it seemed to work fine without them.
 This lack of information makes the manual less than stellar, and we think it should include information for all of the features the carrier provides.
 However, what hurts the Sash's score is that you can't fully put the carrier on before you put the baby in and you need to support the baby while you arrange the straps and tie them.
 This method can be more difficult than you think.

 Ease of Cleaning

-The Sash earned a 5 of 10 for ease of cleaning.
 The Sash is machine washable, but it can't go in the dryer.
 You need to hang it to dry, but it should dry faster than the thicker soft structured carriers with a lot of padding and internal support.
 It isn't the best for spot cleaning on the go should you get something on the carrier, which hurt its cleaning score.

 — Juliet Spurrier, MD and BabyGearLab Review Team